 It is common practice in disputes about parenting arrangements for subpoenas to be issued to a range of services and professionals, including counsellors and medical practitioners as well as police, child welfare services, health services and schools.
-It is noted that some ICLs are experienced in litigation involving allegations of family violence and child abuse and do not subpoena counselling records as a matter of course.
+It is noted that some ICLs and family law practitioners are experienced in litigation involving allegations of family violence and child abuse and do not subpoena counselling records as a matter of course.
 However in many cases a wide range of subpoenas are issued at the same time and little consideration may be given to whether they are all required or if the information can be obtained from only one or two sources.
 For example, if the fact in issue is whether there has been family violence, police records may be sufficient without the need to also pursue therapeutic notes.

-This blanket approach to obtaining a full range of records raises concerns that subpoenas are being used for other than a legitimate forensic purpose, as fishing expeditions or where the intended use does not outweigh the gravity of the damage done by violating the confidentiality of therapeutic relationships.
-It is
+This blanket approach to obtaining a full range of records raises concerns that subpoenas are being used for other than a legitimate forensic purpose, as fishing expeditions or where the intended use does not outweigh the gravity of the damage done by violating the confidentiality of therapeutic relationships.75 It is recognised that there may be a genuine need for the courts to access sensitive records in some cases, but the potential for harm requires such a need to be established in each case.